softaria/math-processor/README.md

 Supported HTTP method: POST

-Body: json as following:
+Body: JSON as following:

 ```
 {
   "method": "{name of custom method to call}",
-  "args": [ {json array of expressions to pass to the custom method}  ]
+  "args": [ {JSON array of expressions to pass to the custom method}  ]
 }
 ```